Industrial Fastener · Anchors Series

 Practically 1-3 cycles.
 The thread cuts a complementary thread in the concrete on first installation.
 Reinstallation in the same hole is possible but each cycle wears the concrete thread, eventually losing holding power.
 For applications requiring repeated removal/reinstall, use a drop-in anchor or wedge anchor.

-Need a quote on Concrete Screw?
+Ready to quote Concrete Screw?